IPS-Eye-White

 the traditional doctrine of hell as taught by the church isn't some high-minded spiritual principle but boils down to "God loves you, but He is quite prepared to torment you in hell forever".

 Most Christians who believe that this is taught in the Bible deal with it simply because the the full implications of the words never really sink in.
 If "eternity in hell" were not curiously disconnected from reality they would be down on their knees everyday begging their unsaved loved ones to follow Christ and avoid the unspeakable fate that is in store for them.
-Think about it this way - if someone you cared about was scheduled to be executed by lethal injection in a few weeks, nothing you would find it near impossible to stop thinking about what is to happen.
+Think about it this way - if someone you cared about was scheduled to be executed by lethal injection in a few weeks you would find it near impossible to stop thinking about what is to happen.
 And if there was a possibility that they themselves could somehow avoid that fate, you would move heaven and earth in the effort to persuade them to do what it took,

 On the other hand, I am sure there are those who are made very uneasy by the idea that hell is a place of unending torment.
 However, because they believe that is Scriptural, their only option has been to come up with some 'justification' for this doctrine (Justification being a euphemism for making excuses for the God they claim is "loving and merciful")